Father of missing Ohio National Guard soldier pleads for help

-WILLMINGTON, Ohio (WDTN) — Family and friends are searching for clues after a member of the Ohio Army National Guard is reported missing.
+WILLMINGTON, Ohio (WDTN) — Family and friends are searching for clues after a member of the Ohio Army National Guard was reported missing.

 “I received my last text from her on October 24th, and her grandmother received the last text from her on October 26th,” Nelson explained.